riconem/InstaPost/README.md

 pwd = 'password'
 ```
 ## Execute
-If you want execute via ssh export your Display variable
+If you want to execute via ssh, export your Display variable
 ```
 export DISPLAY="0.0"
 python quickpost.py